1xn-labs/1xn-vmcp/backend/src/vmcp/vmcps/sandbox_config/prompt_sdk_only.md

    - Combine multiple tools into reusable scripts
    - Save scripts in ~/.vmcp/{vmcp_id} for future use

-The list_tools.py script is your comprehensive discovery tool - use it to understand all available tools before building workflows!
+Use vmcp_sdk.list_tools() to discover and verify all available tools!